 Learning at home is an important aspect of every child’s education.
 It not only gives pupils the opportunity to share their learning with their family members it also allows children to feel more confident and independent with their learning tasks.

 There is a huge amount of evidence and research to say that every child should have the opportunity to read aloud every day.
 Reading supports language development and increases children’s vocabulary, builds curiosity and imagination, supports fluency and accuracy and encourages children to find a passion for reading which they can take with them into adult life.
 It is therefore expected that every child should read with an adult at home at least 5 times a week, which should be recorded in the children’s reading diaries.
-Reading can take through many different forms and there are suggestions about reading activities that may support reading at home.
 If you would like any additional information, please do not hesitate to discuss this with your child’s class teacher.

 Reading aloud every day is encouraged for every child in the Academy.
-In the Early Years, this may be sharing a picture book at home, reading their school reading book, practising key words and sounds or having a discussion about the pictures in a book.
+In the Early Years, this may be sharing a picture book at home, reading their school reading book, practising key words and sounds or discussing the pictures in a book.

 Home Learning in KS1 and KS2